Blaine Robison, M.A.

 For: Grk. gar, conj. we have become: Grk. ginomai, perf., 1p-pl., to transfer from one state or condition to another, which may be expressed in one of three ways: (1) come into being birth or natural process; (2) exist through application of will or effort by a person; or (3) undergo a state of existence, change or development.
 The third meaning applies here. partakers: pl. of Grk. metochos, having a part in something; sharing in, associate, companion, partner, or partaker.
 Many versions have "partners" but "partakers" seems more fitting here (Thayer). of Messiah: Grk.
 Christos.
 See verse 6 above.
 To be a partaker of Messiah means to be a recipient of the blessings and benefits provided by his death and resurrection, especially an inheritance in the Messianic kingdom and eternal life.

-if indeed: Grk. eanper, conj., a conditional particle that makes reference to time and to experience, introducing something future, but not determining, before the event, whether it is certainly to take place. we should hold: Grk. katechō, aor. subj., to hold fast, to hold down. the beginning: Grk. ho archē is a multi-purpose word with the basic meaning of priority and may mean (1) the point of derivation or originating moment; beginning, start point; (2) one who enjoys preeminence in earthly or supra-terrestrial realm; ruler, authority; or (3) assigned position or sphere of activity, position, domain, jurisdiction.
+if indeed: Grk. eanper (from ean, "if"), conj., a conditional particle that makes a disclaimer of presumption; if only, if indeed. we should hold: Grk. katechō, aor. subj., to hold fast, to hold down. the beginning: Grk. ho archē is a multi-purpose word with the basic meaning of priority and may mean (1) the point of derivation or originating moment; beginning, start point; (2) one who enjoys preeminence in earthly or supra-terrestrial realm; ruler, authority; or (3) assigned position or sphere of activity, position, domain, jurisdiction.
 The first meaning applies here.
 In the LXX archē translates Heb. reshit (SH-7725), "beginning," first in Genesis 1:1 (DNTT 1:164f).

 15 In that it is said, "Today, if you should hear his voice, do not harden your hearts as in the rebellion."